Isle of Ely: Subdivisions

+Medieval parishes

+Chapelries are listed in italics.
+Parishes are listed by hundred.

 Marquessate

 The title Marquess of the Isle of Ely was created in the Peerage of Great Britain for Prince Frederick.
 The title of Duke of Edinburgh was first created on 26 July 1726 by King George I, who bestowed it on his grandson Prince Frederick, who became Prince of Wales the following year.
-The subsidiary titles of the dukedom were Baron of Snowdon, in the County of Caernarvon, Viscount of Launceston, in the County of Cornwall, Earl of Eltham, in the County of Kent, and Marquess of the Isle of Ely.
+The subsidiary titles of the dukedom were Baron of Snowdon, in the County of Caernarvon; Viscount of Launceston, in the County of Cornwall; Earl of Eltham, in the County of Kent; and Marquess of the Isle of Ely.
 The marquessate was apparently erroneously gazetted as Marquess of the Isle of Wight although Marquess of the Isle of Ely was the intended title.
 In later editions of the London Gazette the Duke is referred to as the Marquess of the Isle of Ely.
 Upon Frederick's death, the titles were inherited by his son Prince George.
 When he became George III in 1760, the titles "merged into the Crown", and ceased to exist.

+Mining

+Coprolites were mined in the area in the 1800s for their rich phosphate content.